aaron-grau/curic/capstone/readings/heroku-deployment.md

 [generate-ssh-key]: https://help.github.com/articles/generating-ssh-keys

-Link your repo to heroku with `git remote add heroku git@heroku.com:your_repo_name.git`
+Link your repo to heroku with `heroku git:remote --app your_app_name`.
+This will add a `heroku` git remote where you can push to deploy.
+If you're not sure what your app name is, use `heroku apps` to find it.

 ### Internal Server Errors